What to Know Before Closing Your Credit Card

 When to Close a Credit Card

-- High fees: If you are required to pay steep fees to keep the card, such as annual fees, transaction fees or over-limit fees, then pay your balance down and cancel the card.
-You can also transfer your remaining balance to a credit card with a lower interest rate and fewer fees (and commit to no further spending on the account as you pay it off).
+- High fees: If the card has annual fees, transaction fees or over-limit fees, pay your balance down and cancel the card.
+You can also consider transferring your remaining balance to a credit card with a lower interest rate and fewer fees (and commit to no further spending on the account as you pay it off).

 - Potential fraud: If your credit card account is compromised and you don't feel comfortable with a "freeze" alone, close the account to protect yourself from fraud.